Vyral/betsy-birdsong-recruiting/_posts/2019-02-25-why-tracking-leads-is-so-important-to-your-business.md

 {% include youtube.html %}

 Today I’m going to talk to you about the importance of tracking where your leads come from.
-Many of us salespeople don’t like to get bogged down into the details, but **it’s very important to get into the habit of tracking your numbers so you know what you’re doing and where things are coming from.**
+Many of us salespeople don’t like to get bogged down in the details, but **it’s very important to get into the habit of tracking your numbers so you know what you’re doing and where things are coming from.**

 First, you’re going to want to have a system where you can enter and track your leads, commonly referred to as a CRM.
 There are a bunch of good ones out there. **Once you pick one, you can put all of your lead’s information in and where they came from so you can track them in the future.** Whether they came from Google, Facebook, or somewhere else, you’ll be able to track the source.